Roberto13-Vil/churn_predictive/README.md

 # 📉 Churn Prediction in Telecom Customers (Iranian Dataset)

 A complete churn prediction project using a telecom dataset from the UC Irvine Machine Learning Repository.
-Includes data preprocessing, model training, and an interactive Streamlit dashboard with storytelling-driven visualizations.
+Includes data preprocessing, model training, and an interactive Streamlit dashboard with visualizations.

 ---